bquistorff/econ-project-template/README.md

 # econ-project-template
 This is a template to be used in an economics research project (it's geared towards Stata).
 It is designed to be highly automated and utilizes automatically dependency information between files.

+## Usage
+Typically, you just use 'make fake1' to ensure code/fake1.do is up to date (only runs if inputs or code are newer than outputs).
+This will track the dependencies (inputs & outputs) for fake1.do.
+If somehow the dependencies get messed up you should be able to always do 'make fake1-force' (and you can delete the dependency info stored in code/.fake1.dep if make is complaining about that).
+To make papers, just use 'make writeups/fake_article.pdf'.
+It should even go back and run code so that dependencies are up to date.

+## Installation
+Requirements:

+1. PATH must include dep_tracker.sh (from either [gendep](https://github.com/bquistorff/gendep) or [wingendep](https://github.com/bquistorff/wingendep)).

+1. STATABATCH assigned to the local batch stata command (e.g. "stata-se -b" or "StataSE-64.exe /e" with those in your path)

+1. Ghostscript installed with GSEXE set to find it.

+1. If you want to make SVGs: inkscape.

+1. Python.

+1. Latex with latexmk

+1. Windows: Cygwin (with make, and maybe some other utilities).

 ## Setup details (HW and installed software)
 When you instantiate this project make sure to: